Pinhead Gunpowder Green Tea

-Grown between 1,000 and 2,000 ft above sea level, in the Zhejiang Province, China, these leaves are specially selected for quality and size during the months of April and May.
-Steamed and rolled in the time honored process, the green tea leaves transform into pinhead size nuggets.
+Grown between 1,000 and 2,000 ft above sea level, in the Zhejiang Province, China, these leaves are specially selected for quality and size during April and May.
+Steamed and rolled in the time-honored process, the green tea leaves transform into pinhead size nuggets.

 An important ritual is to drop a pinch of the precious green tea into a porcelain cup and listen to the tinkle made as the leaves roll about.

 Chinese researchers found gunpowder high in fluoride.
-Humans require 1-2 mgs per day and 3 cups of strong gunpowder tea will provide your daily requirement.
+Humans require 1-2 mg per day, and 3 cups of strong gunpowder tea will provide your daily requirement.
 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.

 Brewing Instructions for Pinhead Gunpowder Green Tea

 Steep this tea multiple times as loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
 Tea strength is a personal decision, so please experiment to determine your preferences.